Enthusiasm for experimental research, willingness to dedicate time to the project.

 2020/2021: An Ion-propelled aircraft

-We hope that this course will improve your teamwork and project management skills, teach how to conduct a research project largely independently, and by this increase your scientific self-confidence!
+Next to improving your physics skills (experimentally and theoretically), we hope that this course will improve your teamwork and project management skills, teach how to plan & conduct a research project largely independently, and by this increase your scientific self-confidence!
 Rigorous and critical thinking, reporting and presenting are also important goals.

 This means you will be able to